Save information for later

 What are the causes of Mayer-Rokitansky-Kuster-Hauser Syndrome?

 The cause of MRKH syndrome is unknown.
-Changes in several genes that are involved in development before birth have been identified in people with MRKH syndrome.
-However, each has been found in only a few affected individuals, and it is unclear whether these changes cause MRKH syndrome.
-Researchers are working to determine how genetic changes might lead to problems with development of the female reproductive system.
+Changes in several genes that are involved in development before birth have been identified in girls and women with MRKH syndrome.
+However, these genetic changes have been found in only a small number of affected people, and it is unclear whether they actually cause MRKH syndrome.
+Researchers are working to determine how genetic changes could lead to problems with the development of the female reproductive system.

 How prevalent is Mayer-Rokitansky-Kuster-Hauser Syndrome?